noaa-ocs-modeling/nemspy/README.md

 from pathlib import Path

-from nemspy import ModelingSystem from nemspy.model import ADCIRCEntry, AtmosphericMeshEntry, WaveWatch3MeshEntry
+from nemspy import ModelingSystem from nemspy.model import ADCIRCEntry, AtmosphericForcingEntry, WaveWatch3ForcingEntry

 # directory to which configuration files should be written
 output_directory = Path(__file__).parent / 'nems_configuration'